ggevay/malom/Readme.txt

 email.)
 It also calculates the values of subspaces (.secval file) from the strong solution's statistics, which is required for the ultra-strong solution.

+MalomAPI (VB.Net): Produces a dll that you can use to access the databases from an other program.
+See the Readme.txt in the MalomAPI directory for more details.

 2. common.h